 Interested in scheduling humidifier services in Montgomery County or Washington, DC?
 Our team of experts service steam humidifers, whole-house humidifiers, and more!
 Call James A. Wheat & Sons today at 240-399-5051.

 Your humidifier that’s attached to your furnace or HVAC system is set based on relative humidity.
-A comfortable relative humidity for most homes throughout the summer, spring, and fall is between 30 percent and 50 percent.
+A comfortable relative humidity for most homes throughout the summer, spring, and fall is between 30% and 50%.
 If you set your humidifier to this level, it should be comfortable for your home and family most of the year.

 However, when temperatures drop significantly in winter, you may need to re-adjust this.
-A humidity level around 50 percent will cause damaging condensation on your home’s window sills and walls.
-When the temperature is between 0 and 10 degrees, you will be better served with a humidity level of 20 percent.
-At between 10 and 20 degrees outdoor temperature, change the setting to 25 percent.
+A humidity level around 50% will cause damaging condensation on your home’s window sills and walls.
+When the temperature is between 0 and 10 degrees, you will be better served with a humidity level of 20%.
+At between 10 and 20 degrees outdoor temperature, change the setting to 25%.

 Of course, tracking outdoor temperatures is a bit of a bother.
-If you’d rather not, set your humidifier to between 30 percent and 50 percent, then lower the humidity if you start to notice window condensation.
+If you’d rather not, set your humidifier to between 30% and 50%, then lower the humidity if you start to notice window condensation.